stevewoolcock/AssetManager/README.md

 your projects quickly without having to worry about how to load, store and retrieve assets.

 AssetManager contains a simple plugin architecture for file formated to keep the footprint low.
-A default import of AssetManager with no custom plugins activated weighs in at around at a small 8.3kb.
+A default import of AssetManager with no custom plugins activated weighs in at around 8.3kb.

 ## Features